cs456s25/labs/lab03/lab03_description.md

 ## Incorporate top module and testbench to use your multiplexor and adder in a larger design

 Now that you have a working multiplexor and a working adder, you can use them to make a larger design.
 This time the top file is provided for you along with a testbench.
-Let's take a look at each of them before incorporating them into your project.
+Let's take a look at the top module them before incorporating it into your project.

+### Top module
+The top module has the inputs and outputs that connect this module to the board using the names in the constraints file like in lab02.
+It also "instantiates" a full adder and a multiplexor similar to a testbench so that these modules can be connected together.
+The overall function of this circuit is to reflect the sum of the two input buttons if SWITCHES[0] is 0 and to reflect the and of the two input buttons if SWITCHES[0] is 1.

 ```verilog
 module lab03_muxadd_top (